Designations Congruent with Things: Chapter 17

 I hate you, his brain snarls.

 “What are you doing?”
-Hermann hisses, appearing perched on the coffee table in front of him without Newt actually witnessing any kind of transit.
+Hermann appears, perched on the coffee table without Newt actually witnessing any kind of transit.

 “Nothing?”
-Newt says, pretty sure about that.
+Newt’s pretty sure about that.
 “Do you ever wonder if you’re living in a Dostoevsky novel?”

 “No,” Hermann snaps.
 “Focus.
 Do you know what happened?”